-This interview originally appeared in 2007 in “VII Questions for Alumni,” a column in the Alumni Newsletter that gives us a peak at life after, but not without, C&C. Neala Horner graduated from Marymount School and Gettysburg College.
+This interview originally appeared in 2007 in “VII Questions for Alumni,” a column in the Alumni Newsletter that gives us a peek at life after, but not without, C&C. Neala Horner graduated from Marymount School and Gettysburg College.

 When you think of C&C, what is the first thing that pops into your mind?

 When I think of C&C the first thing that I think of is Yard in the springtime.
 Some of my best memories from City and Country take place in the Yard— the first days when we were able to shed our jackets and pile them on the green bench because it was finally warm outside.
 Yard was a great time for my group to just have fun together— I remember laughing a lot.

 What was your favorite Job at C&C?

 My favorite job at C&C was working on the printing press in the 11s.
 I remember feeling very accomplished after first learning how to run the press.
 I remember making the literary magazine, organizing the individual letters for our poems was maddening, but once I had finished binding the pages together it was amazing to know that we had made the whole thing, every step.